devopsgroup-io/catapult/README.md

 * ARPwatch (Address Resolution Protocol) notifies of changed MAC/IP pairings
 * Fail2Ban filters for sshd, sshd-ddos, and apache-botsearch
 * SysStat collects and stores system performance and usage activity
-* Weekly report of 404s and error keywords targeteted at the server and virtual hosts
+* Weekly report of 404s and error keywords targeted at the server and virtual hosts

 ## Corrective Controls ##